-The Alsea County Service District is operated and maintained by the Benton County Public Works Department, Utilities Division.
+The Hidden Valley County Service District is operated and maintained by the Benton County Public Works Department, Utilities Division.
 The system is managed under the direction of a Governing Body, made up of the Benton County Board of Commissioners.
-A Citizens Advisory Committee reviews policy issues and makes recommendations to the Governing Body.
-In partnership with the Public Works Department, each of these groups are responsible for the direction, operation, and compliance of the water system.
-Each of these groups play a major role in identifying and setting system parameters, goals, rate structures, and evaluating system improvements to maintain system efficiency and water quality.
+A Citizens Advisory Committee review policy issues and make recommendations to the Governing Body.

+In partnership with the Public Works

+Department, each of these groups are

+responsible for the direction, operation, and

+compliance of the water system.
+Each of these

+groups play a major role in identifying and

+setting system parameters, goals, rate

+structures, and evaluating system

+improvements to maintain system efficiency

+and water quality.

 The Citizen Advisory & Budget Committee and Governing Body meet during the annual budget preparation, usually in May of each year, and as special requests or issues come forward.
-If you would like additional information, please contact your citizen members or Benton County Public Works.